MicrosoftDocs/win32/desktop-src/SecCrypto/extendedkeyusage-ekus.md

 ---
-Description: Returns the EKUs collection for the certificate. ms.assetid: 64211a00-7d4d-4381-a134-9cd570ed7dbb
+description: Returns the EKUs collection for the certificate. ms.assetid: 64211a00-7d4d-4381-a134-9cd570ed7dbb
 title: ExtendedKeyUsage.EKUs property
 ms.topic: reference